All Episodes

 That'd be interesting to find out.

-You know, as as Bill Barr describes the grave abuses in the Russia probe, you know, clearly, you know, going at everything that has happened here.
+You know, as Bill Barr describes the grave abuses in the Russia probe, you know, clearly, you know, going at everything that has happened here.

-Barr prepared remarks ever since I made clear that I was I was going to do everything I could to get to the bottom of the grave abuses involved in the bogus Russia Gate scandal.
+Barr prepared remarks ever since I made clear that I was going to do everything I could to get to the bottom of the grave abuses involved in the bogus Russia Gate scandal.

 Judging from the letter inviting me to this hearing, that appears to be your agenda today.